Bio

 (Naoe in Walden Pond)

-Naoe was awarded grants from Massachusetts Cultural Council (2022, 2006 & 2001,) the Pollock-Krasner Foundation, and Berkshire Taconic Community Foundation (2013 & 2004.)
-She received an MFA in Studio for Interrelated Media from Massachusetts College of Art and Design in 1997, and a BA in Art from Bridgewater State University with double minors in Dance and Women’s Studies in 1992.
+Naoe was awarded grants from Massachusetts Cultural Council (2022, 2006 & 2001,) Pollock-Krasner Foundation, Puffin Foundation (2023 & 2013), and Berkshire Taconic Community Foundation (2013 & 2004.)
+Her residency fellowships include Sitka Center for Art and Ecology, Blue Mountain Center, MacDowell, Millay Colony for the Arts, Jentel, Studios at MASS MoCA, and Tokyo Wonder Site in Japan.
+Suzuki was an Artist-in-Residence at the Broad Institute of MIT and Harvard in 2016–2017.
+She received an MFA in Studio for Interrelated Media from Massachusetts College of Art and Design in 1997.